pewpewshoot/Scumbag-sub-goal/README.md

 ## How to setup
-Go to shortcut.html and set your url to look like the following
+Go to shortcut.html and set your url to look like the following, replace sus228000 with your username.
 > file:///C:/Users/Admin/Downloads/scum/index.html?username=sus228000&followMode

 ![Showcase.](/showcases/shortcut.png)